Invertible residual networks in the context of regularization theory for linear inverse problems: Regularization properties of the iResNet reconstruction

 \section{Regularization properties of the iResNet reconstruction}

-In this section, we discuss regularization properties in terms of well-definedness, stability, and convergence of the general reconstruction approach defined by the family of operators $T_L=\varphi_{\theta,L}^{-1} \circ \tilde{A}^\ast$.
+In this section, we discuss regularization properties in terms of well-definedness, stability, and convergence of the general reconstruction approach defined by the family of operators $T_L=\varphi_{\theta,L}^{-1} \circ \origA ^\ast$.
 Note that $L \in [0, 1)$ in the constraint of the Lipschitz constant of the residual function undertakes the role of the regularization parameter by $L\to 1$, as will be made apparent in this section.
-To highlight the essential dependence of the trained network on $L$, we write $\varphi_{\theta,L}$ and $f_{\theta,L}$ in the following.
-Please note that the set of possible network parameters and the underlying architecture might also depend on $L$.
-We thus consider a network parameter space $\Theta(L)$ depending on $L$.